meekostuff/HyperFrameset/README.md

 -----------------------------

 If `history.pushState` is available then HyperFrameset will conditionally over-ride the default browser behavior when hyperlinks are clicked.
-If the @href of the hyperlink is a document that specifies the same decor as the current page then it can be merged into the current page in a _similar_ way to the startup merging of decor and document.
+If the @href of the hyperlink is a document that specifies the same frameset as the current page then it can be merged into the current page in a _similar_ way to the startup merging of frameset and document.

 Some hyperlinks are not appropriate for this and are ignored by HyperFrameset: